scikit-learn

 The error in our prediction is calculated by taking the Root Mean Squared Error:

-Here is the prediction and is the true value vector.
+is the true value vector.

 Importing